PalisadoesFoundation/.github/profile/CONTRIBUTING.md

 **Note:** There are caveats:

-1. If you do not meet these criteria but have successfully merged PRs in other open source repositories, then let us know so that we can reconsider your request.
+1. If you do not meet these criteria but have:
+   1. Successfully merged PRs in other open source repositories, then let us know so that we can reconsider your request.
+   2. Compelling arguments to show that you should considered, then let us know so that we can reconsider your request.
-2. If we cannot validate these criteria, you won’t be assigned.
+3. If we cannot validate these criteria, you won’t be assigned.

 #### The rationale